Search: 423 results

 Verse ConceptsDivine PurposesWitnesses, To Jesus ChristChrist AppearingWitness To The GospelGet Up!Why It HappenedPurposeRisingMinistry

-And when he made his answer in these words, Festus said in a loud voice, Paul, you are off your head; your great learning has made you unbalanced.
+And when Paul had said these words, Festus said with a loud voice, You are mad, Paul; much learning has driven you to madness.

 Verse ConceptsIntelligenceMockeryLunaticsEducation